 The Task Force’s recommendations included changing the appropriate indicator to E.coli with new geometric mean objectives for that indicator, an agreement on how to address single sample data and the protection of water designated for non-contact recreation, and a consensus on defining and implementing a strategy for a high-flow suspension of recreational uses during dangerous flood conditions.
 In addition, the amendments expressly acknowledge the continuing requirement to protect beneficial uses not only at a particular location, but downstream from that location.
 The amendments address only fresh water and therefore do not affect the standards that apply at ocean beaches.

 The amendments will allow local agencies responsible for protecting public health to focus their attention on those areas where recreation actually occurs, thus being more efficient with public resources and likely reducing public health risks.
-It will be feasible for municipalities to usetreatment technologies where needed to protect swimmers without remaining technically out of compliance with basin plan standards.
+It will be feasible for municipalities to use treatment technologies where needed to protect swimmers without remaining technically out of compliance with basin plan standards.

 During the long process, the Task Force was adamant about seeking consensus so as to avoid any opposition for its ultimate recommendations and actively sought the involvement of staff from the State Water Resources Control Board and the U.S. Environmental Protection Agency (EPA).
 By the end of 2012, the basin plan amendments recommended by the Task Force were approved by the Regional Board.
 The Task Force continues to work with the State Water Board and the U.S. EPA to incorporate language changes requested by the U.S. EPA.